What does it take to be at the Elite level in HYROX?

 Here is how some of the athletes described their sporting background prior to discovering HYROX…

-Linda Meier – Fitness, Running
+Linda Meier – Fitness and running

 Vivian Tafuto – Swimming